aredotna/building/_posts/2018-2-27-state-grant-wythoff.markdown

 <figure>
   <img src="http://chinawaterrisk.org/wp-content/uploads/2016/07/Rare-Earth-Applications.jpg">
   <figcaption>
-    A table depicting some of the many rare earth elements, typically mined in developing countries, which are needed to produce computer chips and general electronics.
+    <i>A table depicting some of the many rare earth elements, typically mined in developing countries, which are needed to produce computer chips and general electronics.</i>
   </figcaption>
 </figure>